almightyvats/the-rpg/README.md

 ## Inventory

 Manage your equipment by drag-and-dropping the desired items onto one of your combatants itemslots.
 Each combatant can carry up to 4 items, which influence your abilities and stats during combat.
 By dragging an item to the red framed pocket, the item will be permanently deleted.

+Order of itemslots (from top to bottom):
+- Knight
+- Archer
+- Brute

 ## Combatants